How to Calculate Customer Lifetime Value (CLTV)

 Customer Lifetime Value Example

 CLTV is really meaningful when compared to your CAC (customer acquisition costs).
 For example, if it costs $10K to acquire one new customer and your CLTV is $10K, you’ve got trouble.
 Your CLTV to CAC ratio is equal to 1.
-Meaning, you made no money off this customer. $10K out the door to acquire the customer (expense) and $10K in the door (revenue or margin).
+Meaning, you made no money from this customer. $10K out the door to acquire the customer (expense) and $10K in the door (revenue or margin).

 I suggest using a CLTV formula that incorporates customer margin.
 Why?
 If you use the customer’s lifetime value of revenue, you have not considered any of the costs to support that customer during their time with you.